caminale/gcp-kubernetes-scala-api/README.md

 * [CI/CD example with Gitlab CI and Helm](#cicd-example-with-gitlab-ci-and-helm)

 ## About the repo
-This repository contains an example of deploying and managing [Kubernetes](https://kubernetes.io/) clusters to [Google Cloud Platform](https://cloud.google.com/) (GCP) in a reliable and repeatable way.
+This repository contains [benchmark-ecommerce-scala](https://github.com/caminale/benchmark-ecommerce-scala) application  deployment and managing on [Kubernetes](https://kubernetes.io/) clusters to [Google Cloud Platform](https://cloud.google.com/) (GCP) in a reliable and repeatable way.

 [Terraform](https://www.terraform.io/) is used to describe the desired state of the infrastructure, thus implementing Infrastructure as Code (IaaC) approach.